 IRTI Mentor: Ronald Stall, PhD

-Dr. Rafael E. Perez-Figueroa is an Assistant Professor of Pediatrics and Population and Family Health at Columbia University Medical Center; and Assistant Director of the IFAP Global Health Program.
+Dr. Rafael E. Perez-Figueroa is an Adjunct Professor at the York College of the City University of New York’s Department of Behavioral Sciences.
+He also teaches with Montclair State University’s Department of Public Health as an adjunct professor and currently serves as a research scientist at the Center for Research on Cultural & Structural Equity in Behavioral Health at the Nathan Kline Institute for Psychiatric Research.
 Dr. Perez-Figueroa’s research work focuses on the study of health disparities among vulnerable populations including Latino immigrants and sexual and racial minorities.
 He studies public health issues related to HIV prevention and care, sexually transmitted infections, and substance use and abuse.
 He does this by engaging in theoretically driven research studies that seek to disentangle the effects of different social determinants of health on the health outcomes of these populations.
 He is a fellow on Hispanic drug abuse from National Institute of Drug Abuse and a fellow of the NYU Postdoctoral and Transition Program for Academy Diversity.
 His research work has been published in the American Journal of Public Health, AIDS Patient Care and STDs, and Prevention Science, among other high-impact journals, and he served on the editorial board of Behavioral Medicine.
 He holds a MD from the Pontifical “Madre y Maestra”Ã‚Â Catholic University in the Dominican Republic and an MPH degree from New York University in Global Health Leadership.

 Halkitis, P.N., Kapadia, F.K., Ompad, D.C., & Pérez-Figueroa, R.E.
-(In Press).
+(2015).
 Moving Towards a Holistic Conceptual Framework for Understanding Healthy Aging among Gay Men.
 Journal of Homosexuality.

 NIDA.
 R01.
 (March 2014-February 2019).
 Syndemic production among emergent adult men.
 Co-Investigator.